AnthonySinitsa/Portfolio/README.md

 Actual time needed to complete: 25 mins

-Number and name of feature: projects
+Number and name of feature: skill

 Estimate of time needed to complete: 30 mins

-Start time: 2:45
+Start time: 3:20

-Finish time: 3:00
+Finish time: 3:55

-Actual time needed to complete: 15 mins
+Actual time needed to complete: 35 mins